top of page

 But Dan would have no part of that risky sitting business.
 When I got off the phone, he was back in the house wiping blood off the kitchen floor.
 And then he scurried back to the garage to blow the sawdust off himself with the air compressor, 'cause what medical professional can put up with a bloody, mangly-thumbed would-be amputee who presents in the ER with poor grooming.

 The paramedics took him away and left me standing there.
 No visitors are allowed in the hospital during a pandemic so I went back to my computer, feeling useless, while the reality of this injury settled in.
-If he loses his thumb, he loses his grip, and with that he’d gain a long list of things he’ll never do again – his own buttons, canoe trips, wood working.
+If he loses his thumb, he loses his grip, and gains a long list of things he’ll never do again – canoe trips, wood working, his own buttons.

 Then Dan texted me a photo.